Lushudev/Lushu/README.md

-**Hello, I'am Keno.
-I 16 Years Old.
+**Hello, I'am Reach.
+I 17 Years Old.
 I am from Türkiye and I live in Türkiye in izmir**

 **I Learning "Discord.JS" and I'm just at the beginning, You can access it by clicking on the social media links below.**